 Be nice.
 Or else.

-Email developer at Campaign Monitor Joined over 3 years ago
+Email developer at Campaign Monitor Joined almost 4 years ago

 Thanks Brandon, your input really helps us get a better idea of what still needs improvements.

 Adding a way to let you indicate which email clients you care about is definitely an option, and we’ll give some thought to whether that might be the right solution based on all the feedback we’ve received.

 I see what you’re saying, both about being able to scan multiple related features at a glance, and getting a quick overview of a specific client’s support.

 You’re also right that the email client pages like https://www.campaignmonitor.com/css/email-client/outlook-2007-16/ show only the features that are unsupported or partially supported, so features that are OK to use in that client are not listed there.
 We weren’t sure how obvious that would be, so we may well need to put a note about it somewhere.

 Thanks again for taking the time to give us this super valuable input.
 Although I can’t commit to any specific changes now, our hope is definitely to continue improving the CSS guide in ways that address the issues you’ve raised.

 Hey Brandon, thank you for the great suggestions and support!
 We’re very mindful of the CSS guide being an indispensable part of many people’s workflow, and we only want to make it more useful for you.